 In some cases, e.g. on change of SIM data, there is a need for the MM to be restarted without the need for user intervention.

-To perform the procedure the MS shall behave as if the SIM is removed and afterwards a new SIM is inserted.
+To perform the procedure the UE shall behave as if the SIM is removed and afterwards a new SIM is inserted.

 4.9 SNPN selection process